 The Caves of the Dordogne

-The Dordogne has a lot going for it, with its abundance of gorgeous architecture and natural beauty, but even more spectacular than all of this is its collection of mysterious, prehistoric caves.
-Filled with images that are believed to have been drawn or painted over 12,000 to 20,000 years ago, the caves have become one of the most fascinating attractions in the country.
+The Dordogne has an abundance of gorgeous architecture and natural beauty.
+But arguably its most spectacular feature is its prehistoric caves filled with original prehistoric art.
+The prehistoric cave paintings in this region date back to between 12,000 and 20,000 years ago.
+The caves have become one of the most fascinating attractions in the country.

-We are well acquainted with the caves of the Dordogne and are happy to recommend a mixture of some more popular caves and chasms such as Lascaux or Padirac along with a few that are less frequently visited by tourists...our favorites.
-This way you will get a taste of this incredible part of our history.
+We are well acquainted with the caves of the Dordogne.
+Based on our experience, we will recommend popular caves and chasms such as Lascaux or Padirac.
+But we will also guide you to some of our favorites that few tourists know about.
+This way you will get a taste of this incredible part of French history.

 The Dordogne’s Medieval Fortresses

-Walking through the majestic halls and climbing the magnificent staircases of these chateaux transports you back hundreds of years to when the feudal system reigned supreme.
+Exploring the majestic halls and magnificent staircases of these chateaux transports you back hundreds of years to when the feudal system reigned supreme.

 Gorgeous view over the Dordogne Valley & Castelnaud medieval fortress

-Not only are the gardens themselves spectacular, but from certain points in the walking routes visitors will be treated to outstanding views of the Dordogne region and its chalky cliffs.
+Not only are the gardens themselves spectacular, but some have outstanding views of the Dordogne region and its chalky cliffs.

-Of course, Marqueyssac is not the only garden tourists can visit.
-The Eyrignac Gardens are another example of the great outdoors, sculpted and manicured to perfection.
-The entire complex consists of 7 different gardens, each with its own charm and delights.
-Spend your time admiring the staggering hedge sculptures, exploring the gardens around the Chinese pagoda and discovering the various herbs and spices in the Kitchen Garden.
-If the sun is shining and the sky is blue, there is nowhere on earth better to be than one of the Dordogne’s stunning gardens.
+Beyond Marqueyssac, the Eyrignac Gardens are another example of the great outdoors, sculpted and manicured to perfection.
+The entire complex consists of seven different gardens, each with its own charm and delights.
+You can admire the hedge sculptures, visit the Chinese pagoda and discover the herbs and spices in the Kitchen Garden.
+On a fine day, there is no better place to be than one of the beautiful gardens in Dordogne..

 Mouth-Watering Local Produce

-When it comes to cuisine, the Dordogne ranks pretty high on the list of the best regions in the world.
-There is a huge array of local produce that can be sourced at one of the many farmers’ markets that take place every day of the week in different towns.
-Take your time wandering through the market, stopping at as many stalls as you like to try a sample of what they have on offer.
+When it comes to cuisine, the Dordogne has much to be proud of.
+We'll help you discover the wide range of local produce at one of the many farmers’ markets in Dordogne.
+These take place every day of the week in different towns.
+As you wander through the market, stop to try a sample of what they have on offer at different stalls.
 We guarantee you will leave laden down with delicious treats.

-Of particular note in this region is cabécou goat’s cheese, foie gras, duck confit, walnut cake and a special dish known as pomme de terres sarladaises, which consists of three ingredients: potatoes, garlic and goose fat.
-Simple yet satisfying.
-You can also find plenty of truffles in this region along with products that have used this luxurious product as a base like truffle oil.
-If you have a taste for the gourmet then let us know and we can organise a fantastic day out, hunting for truffles and sampling truffle-based goods.
+Typical food of the Dordogne includes cabécou goat’s cheese, foie gras, duck confit and walnut cake.
+There is also a special dish known as pomme de terres sarladaises.This consists of three ingredients: potatoes, garlic and goose fat - simple yet satisfying.
+You can also find truffles and related products such as truffle oil in this region.
+If you have a taste for gourmet, let us know - we're sure you'll enjoy a fantastic day out truffle-hunting!

 Go truffle hunting in Dordogne with a local producer

-The Dordogne looks like it has been pulled straight from the pages of a fairytale.
-Thick swathes of green fringe the glistening river that runs through the region, speckled with stunning chateaux that stand proudly before hidden caves.
+The Dordogne looks like a landscape from the pages of a fairytale.
+Thick swathes of green fringe the glistening river that runs through this region of stunning chateaux and hidden caves.

-A favorite getaway for both tourists and French holidaymakers, the Dordogne holds enough beauty and charm to enthrall even the most reluctant visitor – so what are you waiting for?
+A favorite getaway for both tourists and French holidaymakers, the Dordogne holds enough beauty and charm to enthral even the most weary of travelers.
+So what are you waiting for?